 When comparing Google Tasks vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 27th while Google Tasks is ranked 63rd.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 29th while Google Tasks is ranked 69th.

 Ranked in these QuestionsQuestion Ranking

 Pro Integration with Google Calendar

 Google Tasks integrates with Google Calendar, consolidating your information in one place and allowing you to easily see which tasks have to be done on what day.

 Pro Subtask lists